Banner photo is of the T. A. Lytle factory on Sterling Road in 1912. From the City of Toronto Archives.

 One would imagine that running a large pickling plant, as well as partnering in a coal concern, would’ve been enough work for anyone (here I mean me.)
 But not for Lytle.
 He also found time to serve on the Collegiate Institute School Board and the City Counsel, as well as act as president of the Westminster Publishing Company.

-So perhaps it’s small wonder then that one day, in early April of 1911, after his usual workday at the Sterling Road factory he just dropped dead.
-He was 66 years old.
+So it’s hardly surprising that one day, in early April of 1911, after his usual workday at the Sterling Road factory he suddenly died.
+He was just 66 years old.

-The T. A. Lytle Co continued on for a number of years under his sons’ leadership but appears to have closed down sometime in the mid to late 1920s.
+Following his death, the company continued on under his sons’ leadership but appears to have closed down sometime in the mid to late 1920s.
 The factory then became home to Scythes Inc – a flag and banner maker which has been rebranded as Flying Colour Internationals, but which used to manufacture canvas and cloths.

 Ages ago, at the beginning of this post, I mentioned that the T. A. Lytle factory is the most searched for site I’ve written about – and I think I know the reasons for this.
 For one thing, it is absolutely covered in ghost signs for the Lytle and Scythes brands.
 Secondly, a foot and bike path was built a few years ago which runs past the site, providing a great view of the old signage.
 Third, there is the mystery of one of these signs reading “Fountacanvas.”
 More than any other, it’s this word which seems to fire people’s interest.